Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Experiments

-Since LXMERT uses different modules to encode the multi-modal data, it is intuitive to hypothesize that different modules of LXMERT may capture the language bias to different extents.
+\paragraph{Pruning Each Single Modality-specific Module.} Since lxmert uses different modules to encode the multi-modal data, it is intuitive to hypothesize that different modules of lxmert may capture the language bias to different extents.
 To validate this hypothesis, we compress the language, visual and cross-modality modules, respectively.
-As presented by Figure \ref{onemodule}, the compression of different modality-specific modules indeed exhibits different effects.
+As presented by Fig. \ref{onemodule}, the compression of different modality-specific modules indeed exhibits different effects.

-When the full model is lxmert(bce) (the orange and cyan lines), compressing the language or cross-modality module has a positive effect on the OOD performance, and the accuracy generally stably improves as sparsity increases from 10\% to 90\%.
-By contrast, compressing the visual module results in performance obviously inferior to compressing the other two modules, even if the number of remaining parameters is larger (note that the visual module has a smaller number of parameters than the other two modules).
+When the full model is lxmert(bce) (the orange and cyan lines), compressing the language or cross-modality module has a positive effect on the OOD performance, and the accuracy generally improves as sparsity increases from 10\% to 90\%.
+By contrast, compressing the visual module results in inferior results than compressing the other two modules, even if the number of remaining parameters is larger (note that the visual module has a smaller number of parameters than the other two modules).
 These results suggest that, for the biased lxmert(bce), the language and cross-modality modules capture more training set bias than the visual module, which supports the above hypothesis.

 In terms of ``lxmert(lmh) + mask train(lmh)" (the red line), although compression does not lead to performance improvement like compressing lxmert(bce), the results also demonstrate that the language and cross-modality modules are more compressible than the visual module.